US STOCKS-Wall Street rises on latest Fed rescue program

-Wall Street rose for the third time in four days on Thursday as the U.S. Federal Reserve unleashed its latest program designed to buttress local governments and businesses crushed by moves to slow the coronavirus outbreak.
+Wall Street closed out the trading week on a high note on Thursday as the U.S. Federal Reserve unleashed another program designed to buoy local governments and businesses crushed by massive closures to stem the coronavirus outbreak.

-In the $2.3 trillion package, the Fed said it would work with banks to offer four-year loans to companies of up to 10,000 employees and directly buy bonds of states and more populous counties and cities.
-"It was unexpected and it has definitely given a shot in the arm not only to the overall equity market but also the high yield market," said Sal Bruno, chief investment officer at IndexIQ in New York.
+The benchmark S&P 500 index posted it best weekly gain since 1974, in a holiday-shortened week, bolstered by early signs that the outbreak was hitting a peak as well as aggressive global stimulus.
+Under the Fed's $2.3 trillion package, the U.S. central bank said it would work with banks to offer four-year loans to companies of up to 10,000 employees and directly buy bonds of states and more populous counties and cities.

-Major averages were well off their earlier highs, however, as oil prices reversed course and turned lower as OPEC and its allies held talks about production cuts, sending the energy sector down 3.63%.
-"The fact they are at the table, virtually talking, is a decent sign, probably not a great sign, but a decent sign," said Bruno.
+In a sign that the disease's curve was flattening in New York, the epicenter of the U.S. outbreak, Governor Andrew Cuomo said new hospitalizations fell to a fresh low of 200 for the criis, although deaths spiked to another new high.
+The three major indexes, however, finished well off their earlier highs as oil prices reversed course and turned lower as production cuts by OPEC and its allies were seen as not enough to offset the lack of demand.
+The energy sector fell 1.08%.

-Walt Disney Co jumped 3.57%, as the company said its Disney+ streaming service had attracted more than 50 million paid users globally.
-Advancing issues outnumbered declining ones on the NYSE by a 5.30-to-1 ratio; on Nasdaq, a 2.88-to-1 ratio favored advancers.
+Walt Disney Co jumped 3.39%, as the company said its Disney+ streaming service had attracted more than 50 million paid users globally.
+Advancing issues outnumbered declining ones on the NYSE by a 6.05-to-1 ratio; on Nasdaq, a 3.54-to-1 ratio favored advancers.

-The S&P 500 posted 5 new 52-week highs and no new lows; the Nasdaq Composite recorded 14 new highs and 8 new lows.
+The S&P 500 posted six new 52-week highs and no new lows; the Nasdaq Composite recorded 14 new highs and 11 new lows.
+Volume on U.S. exchanges was 11.52 billion shares, compared to the 15.1 billion average for the full session over the last 20 trading days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)